Location: St Eustatius

 Cost: $525 for the first month + $275 for each additional month – see Costs tab for further details.

-- Work with Coral Reefs in a Marine Park Reserve in the Caribbean
+- Work with coral reefs in a protected Marine Park in the Caribbean

 - Take part in all nature conservation activities on the island